MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-table.md

 ---
-title: Create a table in Azure Data Explorer.
+title: Create a table in Azure Data Explorer
 description: Learn how to easily create a table in Azure Data Explorer with the create table wizard. ms.reviewer: tzgitlin ms.topic: how-to